Matt Frei: Channel 4

 It was announced in May 2011 that Frei would be switching from the BBC to Channel 4 later in the year.
 Frei would serve as the broadcaster's Washington correspondent for Channel 4 News, as well as reporting for the channel's other news programmes.
 He has since returned often from Washington and has become a semi-regular presenter on Channel 4's evening news slot.

-In October 2012, Frei headed Channel 4's coverage of the US presidential election, including making a documentary "The American Road Trip: Obama's story" in which he visited middle-class voters in communities in the mid-west, including Minneapolis, Northwood, Ohio and Gary, Indiana.
+In October 2012, Frei headed Channel 4's coverage of the US presidential election, including making a documentary, The American Road Trip: Obama's story, in which he visited middle-class voters in communities in the mid-west, including Minneapolis, Northwood, Ohio and Gary, Indiana.

 LBC

-On 24 September 2016, he started presenting the 10:00 am show, occasional Saturdays on LBC radio.
-In the prelude to the 2022 Russian invasion of Ukraine, Frei has been reporting from Kyiv, Ukraine.
+On 24 September 2016, he started presenting the 10:00 am show, on occasional Saturdays, on LBC radio.
+In the prelude to the 2022 Russian invasion of Ukraine Frei reported from Kyiv, Ukraine.